spcl/serverless-benchmarks/benchmarks/600.microservice/610.teastore/611.authentication/functions/check_login/README.md

 ### 2. Run the Function on OpenWhisk

-If you do not have OpenWhisk, follow this instruction.
+- If you do not have OpenWhisk, follow [this](https://openwhisk.apache.org/documentation.html) instruction.

-- Create A Java-based action: [link](Making a java function )
+- Create A Java-based action: [link(https://github.com/apache/openwhisk/blob/master/docs/actions-java.md)

-- Invoke the action with different parameter formats: [link](Invoking with different parameter input formats)
+- Invoke the action with different parameter formats: [link](https://github.com/apache/openwhisk/blob/master/docs/parameters.md)

 Below are example commands you can use quickly:

 #### Create the Action

-To create an action, use the following command:
+To create loginChecker action, use the following command:

 ```bash
 wsk -i action create loginChecker target/check_login-1.0-SNAPSHOT.jar --main faas.LoggedInChecker